-The new regulations on data protection are designed to bring about a lot of changes in the way businesses manage personal data.
+The regulations on data protection are designed to bring about a lot of changes in the way businesses manage personal data.
 From tech giants, like Facebook or Google, to smaller companies and startups, everyone must update their data policies to comply with the General Data Protection Regulation (GDPR).

 Those who don’t comply or fail to report a data breach within 72 hours risk fines that could reach as much as €10 million (£8.7 million).
 In some cases, penalties can go as high as €20 million, or 4 percent of annual global turnover in the preceding financial year.

 So if you’re running a small business and handle any kind of data belonging to EU citizens, you’ll need to update your processes to make them compliant.
 You must make GDPR a priority, not just for your IT department, but for the entire company.
 You’ll need to analyse your data, update it if necessary, and make sure you can protect it.

 What is GDPR?

 GDPR is the new European law on data protection.
 The latest rules are in line with the way companies process data today, as former European laws on data protection were outdated and unable to protect citizens.

 Essentially, GDPR provides a unique law for all EU countries and gives Europeans more power to decide what happens with their personal data.
 With the new rules, citizens can decide when, for what purposes and for how long a company can make use of their personal data.

 It applies to all organisations who handle personal information, from government and charity to companies and conglomerates.
 The law establishes a difference between “data controllers” (who decide to use data for their benefit) and “data processors” (who carry out the actual work of collecting and analyzing data).
 Yet, both parties can be held responsible for misusing personal data, including cloud providers.